espocrm/documentation/docs/administration/import.md

 Parameters:

 * *Header Row* − whether CSV file has the first row with field names.
-* *Execute in idle* − is recommended if you have a big bunch of records to be imported; import will be processed via cro; status will be set to 'Complete' when import process is finished.
+* *Execute in idle* − is recommended if you have a big bunch of records to be imported; import will be processed via cron; the status will be set to 'Complete' when the import process is finished.
-* *Skip searching for duplicates* − will make import faster.
+* *Skip searching for duplicates* − will make the import faster.
-* *Silent mode* − majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will make import faster.
+* *Silent mode* − the majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will make the import faster.
 * *Run Manually* − you will need to run manually from CLI.
 Command will be shown after setting up the import. (since v5.10.0)

 Click *Next* button to preceed to the _Step 2_.